hitoshi-watase/sercrod/docs/reference/directives/attribute-value.md

 - Target attribute and property
   :value targets the value attribute.
 For form controls, it also updates the value property.

-  - If the element is INPUT, SELECT, TEXTAREA, or OPTION, Nablla:
+  - If the element is INPUT, SELECT, TEXTAREA, or OPTION, Sercrod:
     - Sets el.value = String(result).
     - Then runs the generic attribute pipeline to update the value attribute.
   - For other tags, only the value attribute is updated.

 - Expression evaluation
-  Nablla reads the expression from :value (for example form.name, user.email, or condition ? a : b).
+  Sercrod reads the expression from :value (for example form.name, user.email, or condition ? a : b).
   It evaluates this expression in the current scope with mode attr:value and el set to the current element.

 - Value interpretation
   After evaluation:

-  - If the result is strictly false, or is null or undefined, Nablla removes the value attribute from the element.
+  - If the result is strictly false, or is null or undefined, Sercrod removes the value attribute from the element.
     - For form controls, the DOM property el.value is not explicitly reset in this branch; the attribute is simply removed.
   - Otherwise, the result is converted to a string and passed to the generic attr filter.

 - Attribute filter
-  For :value, Nablla does not use the url filter.
+  For :value, Sercrod does not use the url filter.
 Instead, it calls the attr filter:

   - The filter signature is attr(name, value, ctx).
   - For :value, name is "value", value is the expression result, and ctx contains el and scope.
   - The filter must return an object { name, value } or a compatible pair.
-  - If pair.value is not null, Nablla sets pair.name to either:
+  - If pair.value is not null, Sercrod sets pair.name to either:
     - An empty string if pair.value is true.
     - String(pair.value) for any other value.

   By default, attr returns the name and value unchanged, but applications can override it at startup to rewrite or normalise attribute names and values.

 - Error handling
-  If evaluating the :value expression throws an error, Nablla falls back to a safe state:
+  If evaluating the :value expression throws an error, Sercrod falls back to a safe state:

   - It sets an empty value attribute on the element.
   - The property el.value is not changed in the error handler.

 - Cleanup
-  If configuration sets cleanup.handlers to a truthy value, Nablla removes the original :value attribute from the DOM after processing it.
+  If configuration sets cleanup.handlers to a truthy value, Sercrod removes the original :value attribute from the DOM after processing it.
   The rendered HTML then only contains the plain value attribute, not the colon binding.